josetorubio/josetorubio.github.io/_posts/2020-6-28-Psychological safety for thinking strategically.md

 ## Thinking Strategically

 The other big point I realized was important for my development and where I focused thanks to MDE is “Thinking strategically”.
-I´ve work for almost 20 years as Software Engineer in different companies, but my main focus was almost always to get my tasks done, help others and attend to the meetings I had to.
+I´ve work for almost 20 years as Software Engineer in different companies, but my main focus was almost always to get my tasks done, help others and attend to the meetings I had trying to contribute with my ideas, but without questioning why I was doing that.
-But with this new perspective provided by MDE where one of my points of improvement was Thinking Strategically, I´ve change my perspective while I´ve started applying the learnings:
+Now, with this new perspective provided by MDE where one of my points of improvement was Thinking Strategically, I´ve change my perspective while I´ve started applying the learnings:

 ### Start with...
 WHY?
 Now, everything I do at work, like attending to meetings, prepare tasks, work on concrete tasks or whatever I´m about to do, I try to answer these questions before starting: